Saturday, June 20, 2026

 Playing the Smith-Morra Gambit seriously at 1800+

-The Smith-Morra (1.e4 c5 2.d4 cxd4 3.c3) is fun in blitz but theoretically unsound.
-Black declines with 3...Nf6 or accepts with 3...dxc3 and neutralizes with careful play.
+The Smith-Morra (1.e4 c5 2.d4 cxd4 3.c3) is fun in blitz but theoretically dubious.
+Black declines with 3...Nf6 or accepts with 3...dxc3 and neutralises with careful play.
 Use it as a surprise weapon, not as a main repertoire.

 Rating-Specific Recommendation

-- Under 1500: Alapin.
+• Under 1500: Alapin only.
 One opening, universal against all Sicilians.
-Spend 1 month learning it.
+Spend one focused month on the 15 main positions and you are done.

-- 1900 to 2200: Continue Anti-Sicilians, or commit to one Open Sicilian line (Yugoslav vs Dragon or Richter-Rauzer vs Classical).
+• 1900 to 2200: Continue Anti-Sicilians, or commit to one Open Sicilian line (Yugoslav vs Dragon or Richter-Rauzer vs Classical) as a second weapon.

 Tools to Drill Your Anti-Sicilian

-10 to 15 minutes daily with FSRS spaced repetition (ChessAtlas, Anki 23.10+, or Chessdriller) covers the 15 to 20 key Alapin or Rossolimo positions.
-For the tools landscape see Best Chess Opening Trainers 2026.
+10 to 15 minutes daily with FSRS spaced repetition (ChessAtlas, Anki 23.10+, or Chessdriller) covers the 15 to 20 key Alapin or Rossolimo positions in about three weeks.
+After that, daily maintenance is 5 minutes - and the algorithm flags any deviation if your opponent plays a move you have not yet drilled, so your repertoire grows automatically.
+For the full tools landscape see Best Chess Opening Trainers 2026.

 For broader context see How to Build a Chess Opening Repertoire That Actually Sticks, how deep to study by rating, and our Sicilian landing page with all variations covered.
 Or create a free ChessAtlas account and drill your chosen Anti-Sicilian with FSRS from day one.